borgstrom/salt-vagrant-saltconf2014/presentation.md

 ## Salt + Templates = Awesome

-Aside from just automating the salt integration the other major focus of StackStrap is to provide a way to create reusable project templates.
+Aside from just automating the Salt integration the other major focus of StackStrap is to provide a way to create reusable project templates.

-This means that if a team is building a lot of apps that follow patterns they can create a template, with their salt logic built-in, and then quickly spin up projects based on the template.
+This means that if a team is building a lot of apps that follow patterns they can create a template, with their Salt logic built-in, and then quickly spin up projects based on the template.

 !